baudneo/cync-lan/docs/cync-lan sub-commands.md

 - `--password|-p`: password for the Cync account.
 - `--code|--otp|-c|-o`: code sent to the email address.
 - `--save-auth|-s`: save the auth token data to a file for future use.
+- `--auth-output|-a`: path to save the auth token data to file.
-- `--auth|-a`: path to a file containing the auth token data.
+- `--auth`: path to a file containing the auth token data (saves from entering credentials each export).

-# Certs
-Generate a self-signed certificate for use with the server.

-## Required Arguments
-- Common Name: the CN field of the certificate.
-Set to `*.xlink.cn` by default so not really required.
-    - `cync-lan.py certs` - `*.xlink.cn` is set by default.
-    - `cync-lan.py certs some.server.tld`

-## Optional Arguments
-- `--output_dir|-o`: directory to save the certificate and key to.
-Defaults to `./certs`.